-As of September 16, 2013, health insurance purchased for your same-sex spouse can be done on a pre-tax basis, which lowers your taxable income.
+Health insurance.
+Health insurance purchased for your same-sex spouse can be done on a pre-tax basis, which lowers your taxable income.
 Previously, same-sex couples could only purchase such coverage on an after-tax basis.

 Employee benefits.
-Legally married same-sex couples can participate in employee benefit plans, even if the state where they live does not recognize same-sex marriage and health insurance can be purchased with pre-tax dollars.
+Legally married same-sex couples can participate in employee benefit plans even if the state where they live does not recognize same-sex marriage and health insurance can be purchased with pre-tax dollars.

-Same-sex spouses now have equal treatment when it comes to IRAs and qualified retirement plans.
+Retirement planning.
+Same-sex spouses have equal treatment when it comes to IRAs and qualified retirement plans.
 In addition to spousal interest in the plan, minimum distribution rules apply.
 Marriage may also affect how you treat your beneficiary designation forms.
 If you are a spouse in a same-sex marriage, you should review your beneficiary designations, and how those matters are coordinated with your broader estate planning.
 Remember that it is your beneficiary designation form and not your will that dictates who receives these assets after you die.

+Children.
 Providing for children requires additional planning.
 In states that recognize same-sex marriage, both partners are typically granted parental rights.
 In cases where the partners are not married, or where same-sex marriage is not recognized at the state level, only one partner may be recognized as the child’s parent.
 In this situation, your estate should include special planning to ensure your wishes for the care and custody of your children are clearly stated.

 Treatment for same-sex couples on federal tax, retirement and other financial issues continues to evolve.
-Be sure you are working with a financial advisor, accountant and tax lawyer familiar with this development landscape.
+Be sure you are working with a TIAA-CREF financial advisor, accountant and tax lawyer familiar with this development landscape.

 This article is for general informational purposes only.
 It is not intended to be used, and cannot be used, as a substitute for specific individualized legal or tax advice.
 Additionally, any tax information provided is not intended to be used and cannot be used by any taxpayer for the purpose of avoiding tax penalties.
 Tax and other laws are subject to change, either prospectively or retroactively.
 Individuals should consult with a qualified independent tax advisor, CPA and/or attorney for specific advice based on the individual’s personal circumstances.
 Examples included in this article, if any, are hypothetical and for illustrative purposes only.